FlyApp1e/HTA-JustAnotherBalanceMod/README.md

   - Different Things

   The modification is also compatible with other original game-based mods that do not remove cabins/baskets/weapons/gadgets/goods, cities and villages, or infection zones from the game.

+  This mod requires Commod 3.0.6 or later to install.